Fact Sheet

 - If you use the patch correctly, your chances of getting pregnant are very low.

-- You don’t have to do anything before or after you have sex.
+- You don’t have to do anything before or after you have sex for it to work.

-- Your period will likely become shorter, lighter, less painful, and more regular.
+- Your period may become shorter, lighter, less painful, and more regular.

-- The patch can improve acne and increase bone strength.
+- The patch can reduce acne and increase bone strength.

-- It doesn’t affect your ability to get pregnant in the future.
+- It does not affect your ability to get pregnant in the future.

 Disadvantages of the patch

-- You have to remember to remove and apply a new patch every week.
+- You have to remember to remove and re-apply a new patch every week.

-- If the patch comes off or starts to peel back, your risk of getting pregnant increases and you may need to use a back-up method of birth control for seven days (one week).
+- If the patch comes off or starts to peel back, your risk of getting pregnant increases and you may need to use a back-up method of barrier birth control (e.g., internal or external condom) for 7 days (1 week).

 - The patch comes in only one colour, light beige, which may not match your skin.